Children's groups

 Price: €2.40

-The citadel at your fingertips
+The Citadel at your fingertips

-Group size: up to 10 students (with 2 accompanying adults)
+Group size: Up to 10 students (with 2 accompanying adults)

-La Citadelle goes green
+The Citadel goes green

 Duration: 1 hour